About the Program

 Awards and Achievements

-Our gerontology program has been designated a national program of merit by the Association for Aging Studies in Higher Education (AGHE).
+Our Aging Studies program has been designated a national program of merit by the Association for Gerontology in Higher Education (AGHE).
 The designation provides gerontology programs with an AGHE stamp of approval administrators can use to verify program quality.
-As of 2010, there are only two master's degree programs in the United States bearing this designation.
+As of 2015, there are only four master's degree programs in the United States bearing this designation.

 Aging Studies students come with a variety of disciplinary backgrounds, including psychology, sociology, family and consumer sciences, health studies, kinesiology, biology and nursing.
-Our students include both traditional and non-traditional students enrolled part-time or full-time in the program.
+Our students include both traditional and non-traditional students.

 Program graduates have gone on to careers including advocacy roles, policy work and hands-on interaction with other adults.
 For a more in-depth discussion of the program from students in the program, please see the prospective students section of our website.